beeswhacks/soundify/README.md

 # TODO
 - [ ] Randomise state for Spotify authorisation
 - [ ] Implement refreshing of access token
-- [ ] Add indicator to show when user has connected to Spotify successfully
+- [x] Add indicator to show when user has connected to Spotify successfully
+- [ ] Show user's name when connected